About Oakland First Fridays

 We strive to be the premier Oakland First Fridays Event as the epicenter for the community to come together to celebrate, sustain & support the arts.

-11 years ago in 2006, a collective of art gallery owners now known as Art Murmur, created-a-once a month art gallery walk which included “The 23rd Street Fair” organized by the Rock Paper Scissors collective.
+In 2006, a collective of art gallery owners now known as Art Murmur, created-a-once a month art gallery walk which included “The 23rd Street Fair” organized by the Rock Paper Scissors collective.
 This fair exploded into what is now Oakland First Fridays: the most renowned art, music, food and cultural community event in the Bay Area.
-In 2013, the KONO CBD non-profit organization assumed responsibility for producing the event each month.
+In 2013, the KONO Oakland Community Benefit District assumed responsibility for producing the event each month.

 Frequently Asked Questions